xraypy/XrayDB/doc/examples.rst

 This gives the length for which X-ray intensity is reduced by a factor of *e*, and so can be used to calculate the fraction of the X-rays transmitted through a material of known thickness, as :math:`\exp(-t\mu)` for a material of thickness *t*.
-As a first example, we calculate the the fraction of X-ray transmitted through 1 mm of the water as a function of X-ray energy:
+As a first example, we calculate the fraction of X-ray transmitted through 1 mm of water as a function of X-ray energy:

 .. literalinclude:: ../python/examples/mu_water.py